-Guiorgie "Gia" Kvaratskhelia (GEE-uh Claw-duh-SKELL-ee-uh) enters his second season as the associate head coach of Notre Dame after having spent the previous three as associate head coach and five years prior to that as an assistant coach.
-He also maintains his role as the foil specialist.
-Kvaratskhelia is regarded as one of the top foil coaches in the nation with a background that includes a successful competitive career in the former Soviet Union as a member of the Georgian National Team.
+Guiorgie "Gia" Kvaratskhelia (GEE-uh KLAW-duh-SKELL-ee-uh) enters his first season as head coach of Notre Dame after having spent the previous three as associate head coach and five years prior to that as an assistant coach.
+Kvaratskhelia is a foil specialist, regarded as one of the top foil coaches in the nation.

-Since joining the Irish staff in 2007, the Notre Dame fencing team has enjoyed tremendous success with Kvaratskhelia at the helm.
-The Irish have qualified the maximum 24 foilists for NCAA Championship play, with 21 of those 24 appearances resulting in All-America honors.
+Since joining the Irish staff in 2007, Notre Dame's foilists have enjoyed tremendous success with Kvaratskhelia at the helm.
+The Irish have qualified the maximum of 4 foilists each year for NCAA championship play, with 29 of the 32 total appearances resulting in All-America honors.

-Reese represented another milestone for the Irish foil program, as she became the first foilist to complete all four years under the tutelage of Kvaratskhelia as a four-time All-American, after receiving second team recognition following an eighth-place showing in 2011.
-Kvaratskhelia had previously helped Adrienne Nott churn out three such citations, but her first honor came the year prior to him joining the staff.
+Reese represented another milestone for the Irish foil program, as she became the first foilist to complete all four years under the tutelage of Kvaratskhelia as a four-time All-American, after receiving second team recognition following her eighth-place showing in 2011.
+Kvaratskhelia previously had tutored Adrienne Nott to three such citations, but her first honor was won a year prior to him joining the staff.

-For his vast successes, Kvaratskhelia was tabbed as the 2013 Midwest Fencing Conference Varsity Coach of the Year and the 2010-11 U.S. Fencing National Coach of the Year.
-On the year, he helped several Irish representatives and others American fencers achieve high finishes on the North American Cup (NAC) circuit, in addition to top placements in several international competitions.
+For all his successes, Kvaratskhelia has remained humble, despite being tabbed as the 2013 Midwest Fencing Conference Varsity Coach of the Year and the 2010-11 U.S. Fencing National Coach of the Year.
+In '11, Kvaratskhelia helped several Irish representatives achieve high finishes on the North American Cup (NAC) circuit, in addition to top placements in several international competitions.

-During the 2010 season, three of Kvaratskhelia's foilists were again dubbed All-Americans at the NCAA Championships.
-Meinhardt, Enzo Castellani and Reese finished first, third and fifth, respectively.
-Meinhardt, a 2008 and 2012 Olympian, became Kvaratskhelia's first NCAA gold medalist, posting a solid 15-9 victory over David Willette of Penn State.
-Also under Kvaratskhelia's champion coaching, Castellani earned the bronze medal, finishing round robin play with 16 wins and a +40 indicator.
+Throughout the 2010 season, three of Kvaratskhelia's foilists earned All-America honors at the NCAA Championships, as Meinhardt, Castellani and Reese finished first, third and fifth, respectively.
+Meinhardt, a 2008 and '12 Olympian, became Kvaratskhelia's first NCAA gold medalist, posting a solid 15-9 victory against Penn State's Willette.
+Also under Kvaratskhelia, Castellani earned a third-place, bronze medal finish with 16 round robin wins and a +40 indicator.

-Kvaratskhelia has also had a great impact on the recruiting trail in his stint with the Irish.
-In his first full season on the scene, he helped secure one of the top freshman classes in all of college fencing for the '07-08 season that was led by elite foilists Reese, Schirtz and S. Kubik - all went on to earn All-America honors in '08.
-That success hasn't slowed down since as in `09 he helped ink `08 U.S. Olympian Gerek Meinhardt as well as Radmila Sarkisova, ranked as high as 90th at the time in the FIE World Junior rankings.
-For the 2011 NCAA Championship season, Kvaratskhelia helped secure commitments from NCAA gold medalist Ariel DeSmet and NCAA participant Rachel Beck.
-Another prized signing, freshman Lee Kiefer, is entering her first season at Notre Dame fresh off a fifth-place finish with the U.S. women's team foil squad at the 2012 Olympics.
+Kvaratskhelia has shaped the Irish team through his recruiting efforts as well.
+In his first full season on the scene, he helped secure one of the top freshman classes in all of college fencing for the '07-'08 season, led by elite foilists Reese, Schirtz and Steve Kubik - all of whom went on to earn All-America honors in '08.
+Kvaratskhelia hasn't slowed down since then either, as he helped ink Meinhardt for the men's team and Radmila Sarkisova for the women, ranked as high as 90th at the time in the FIE World Junior Rankings.
+For the '11 season, DeSmet and Rachel Beck signed on with the Irish, but perhaps his highest ranked recruit was class of '12 signee Kiefer, who joined the Irish fresh off a fifth-place finish with the U.S. women's foil squad at the 2012 Olympics.
 In 2014, Kvaratskhelia shifted his weapon focus, helping to attract such top sabre talents as Francesca Russo and Claudia Kulmacz for the women's squad, and Jonah Shainberg and Jonathan Fitzgerald for the men's team.

-Known previously as the Coyote Fencing Club, the Kanza foil center had a roster of only five active fencers when Kvaratskhelia arrived in 1996 but that number of active competitors grew to a bustling gym full of 30 fencers by 2005.
+Known previously as the Coyote Fencing Club, the Kanza foil center had a roster of only five active fencers when Kvaratskhelia arrived in 1996 but that number grew to a bustling gym full of 30 fencers by 2005.

 During his time at Kanza, Kvaratskhelia worked cooperatively with many coaches throughout the United States and from overseas.
 Kanza has hosted an impressive list of nationally-ranked fencers during recent years, with those elite foilists including the likes of Kurt Getz, the Kubik brothers, Andras Horanyi, Meinhardt and Tamara Najm.
-Kanza also welcomed more than 60 out-of-state fencers for its 2005 summer training camps and worked an "exchange" program with clubs in Russia and Ukraine, allowing fencers from his homeland and Kansas to train in an overseas setting.
-Kanza likewise has sponsored community outreach programs while helping grow the sport of fencing throughout the state.
+Kanza also welcomed more than 60 out-of-state fencers for its 2005 summer training camps and created an "exchange" program with clubs in Russia and Ukraine, allowing fencers from Kvaratskhelia's homeland and Kansas to train in an overseas setting.
+Kanza likewise has sponsored community outreach programs while helping grow the sport of fencing throughout the state of Kansas.

 After immigrating to the United States in 1994, Kvaratskhelia stayed active in his own fencing career by competing in domestic and international events.
 He placed fifth in the open competition at a 1996 North American Cup and fenced at World Cup events in 1998 and `99.
 Kvaratskhelia first ventured into coaching in 1994, assisting Vladimir Nazlymov (now head coach at Ohio State) at Central Fencing Club in Kansas City and at the satellite Lawrence Fencing Club.
 Two years later, he accepted the challenge in Salina and spent 10 years building Kanza into a nationally recognized club.